Struct sp_arithmetic::biguint::BigUint

 pub fn div(self, other: &Self, rem: bool) -> Option<(Self, Self)>

-.
-The result is a m + 1
+Divides an n + m limb self by a n limb other.
+The result is a m + 1 limb

-limb remainder, if enabled by passing true
+quotient and a n limb remainder, if enabled by passing true in rem argument, both

-in the form of an option’s Ok
+in the form of an option’s Ok.

 - requires

-to be stripped and have no leading zeros. - requires
+otherto be stripped and have no leading zeros. - requires

-to be stripped and have no leading zeros. - requires
+selfto be stripped and have no leading zeros. - requires

-to have at least two limbs. - requires
+otherto have at least two limbs. - requires

-to have a greater length compared toother
+selfto have a greater length compared toother.

 All arguments are examined without being stripped for the above conditions.
 If any of

-the above fails, None
+the above fails, None is returned.`

 Taken from “The Art of Computer Programming” by D.E.
 Knuth, vol 2, chapter 4.

-sourceimpl Decode for BigUint
+source§impl Decode for BigUint

 impl Decode for BigUint

-sourcefn decode<__CodecInputEdqy: Input>(
+source§fn decode<__CodecInputEdqy: Input>(

 __codec_input_edqy: &mut __CodecInputEdqy